alphagov/govuk-import-export-prototype/guide/move-goods-eu/make-declaration.markdown

 - using or developing software - this is faster and easier for making regular declarations, eg if you're a larger company
 - using the New Computerised Transit System (NCTS)
+-
+^If you make regular declarations, you can apply to use a simpler declaration process [link to community cosignor content].

 ##Using software